 Why multi-touch attribution matters to growing your business

-Maybe they’ve been using Google Analytics to track attribution to date, but they want to get more nuanced to try and figure out how effective their awareness- and brand-building advertising is performing.
+Additionally, you'll need to get more nuanced as you figure out how effective your awareness- and brand-building advertising is performing.

-There are certainly many options.
 That’s what makes the conversation about multi-touch attribution so interesting.
 Attribution models will be different for every business.
-It depends on multiple factors, including what stage your business is in and what model is going to provide the information you need to grow a healthy business.
+They depend on multiple factors, including what stage your business is in.

 Challenges of multi-touch attribution